BroadleafCommerce/ReactStarter/README.md

 ## Broadleaf Commerce Spring Boot React Starter

 This Maven project is meant to be used as a solid starter project for any [Broadleaf Commerce](http://www.broadleafcommerce.org) application.
 It has many sensible defaults set up along with examples of how a fully functioning eCommerce site based on Broadleaf might work.

-> Please Note: this project is based on several commercial modules and will not build and run without access to them.
+This project differs from [Demo Site](github.com/BroadleafCommerce/DemoSite) in that it uses React and NodeJS for the `site` application and interacts with Broadleaf through the `api` application.
+This is a good starting point for anyone looking to use Broadleaf for a single-page application.

 ## Running the applications
 This starter contains several runnable applications: `site`, `admin`, and `api`.